BrainCOGS/princeton-ecs/README.md

 ## Dependencies
-Visual C++ redistributables for version 2015 or later: https://www.microsoft.com/en-us/download/details.aspx?id=48145 (Or you can also the full compiler package)
+Visual C++ redistributables for version 2015 or later: https://www.microsoft.com/en-us/download/details.aspx?id=48145

+Or, you can also install the full compiler package.

 ### Required for compilation on Windows (but not running presupplied MEX programs)
 Download the repository:  https://github.com/sakoay/libtiff